roederja/asus-rog-strix-b460I-hackintosh/README.md

 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen) - Various graphics related patches
 * [XHCI-unsupported.kext](https://github.com/RehabMan/OS-X-USB-Inject-All) - There is a patched version of this in this repo.
 Needed for USB3 to work.
 * [DAGPM.kext](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/) - Better power management for AMD Navi GPUs.
+* [HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup) - Added this back as it seems like my computer crashed when in sleep mode for more than 24h.
+Need more testing to see if this fixes it though.

 ### USB
 This board has two USB controllers.
 The Intel one that drives the 6 USB3 ports on the rear panel as well as Bluetooth and the Aura header.
 I'm not using the internal USB ports - so the supplied USB Map will not map these.
 Currently 14 ports are mapped - so there is room for one more logical port.
 The second controller is for the rear USB-C port and it doesn't need a USB map.